waifuai/quantum-circuit-optimization/README.md

 1. Ensure you have Python 3.10+ installed.
 2. Install necessary dependencies:
     ```bash
-    # From the project root, using uv (see main Getting Started below)
+    # From the project root, after activating the virtual environment (see main Getting Started below)
     .venv/Scripts/python.exe -m uv pip install -r requirements.txt
     ```
 3. Run the dataset generation script from the project root: